AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/git-pull-origin-develop-fails-when-updating-the-magento-software.md

 ---
+description: This article provides a fix for when you can't update Adobe Commerce software when running `git pull origin develop`.
+labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,develop,fail,git,github,how to,origin,pull,Adobe Commerce,cloud infrastructure
 title: git pull origin develop fails when updating the Adobe Commerce software
-labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,develop,fail,git,github,how to,origin,pull,Adobe Commerce,cloud infrastructure
 ---

+# git pull origin develop fails when updating the Adobe Commerce software

 This article provides a fix for when you can't update Adobe Commerce software when running `git pull origin develop`.